 The goal is to ensure that none of the witnesses are surprised by any expected questions, that they understand all of the evidence and what they must prove, and that they respond to questions by truthfully answering in a clear and concise manner.

-If you are considering filing a social security disability claim, or if the SSA has denied your disability claim, call the law firm of Whitcomb & Selinsky to discuss your case.
+If you are considering filing a social security disability claim, or if the SSA has denied your disability claim, call Rocky Mountain Disability Law to discuss your case.
 If you choose to retain us, our social security attorneys can maximize your chance of receiving benefits.